9-1-1 Communications Center

 In May 2004, we began accepting wireless 9-1-1 calls.
 In 2013, 41,270 wireless 9-1-1 calls were answered in the Communications Center resulting in approximately 64% of all 9-1-1 calls coming from cell phones.
 Click Here for frequently asked questions when calling from a cell phone.
 Click Here to be directed to the Cell Phone Users Page.

-The dispatchers have access to a translation service called Language Line, which allows them to communicate with callers who do not speak English, or have limited English language ability.
-The majority of callers speak Spanish, however, some of the other languages offered through this service are Bosnian, Cambodian, Cantonese, Hindi, Korean, Laotian, Mandarin, Polish, Russian, Tagalog, Taiwanese, Thai, Urdu, and Vietnamese.
+The dispatchers have access to translation services which allow them to communicate with callers who do not speak English, or have limited English language ability.
+The majority of callers who need assistance speak Spanish, but other languages are available as well including: Cambodian, Cantonese, Hindi, Korean, Mandarin, Russian, Tagalog, and Vietnamese.

 To communicate with the hearing or speech impaired, the dispatchers utilize a TTY device; however, most callers prefer California Relay services.

 Dispatchers have access to a variety of information stored in databases and systems: Department of Motor Vehicles, Parole and Probation, Wanted Persons, Missing and Unidentified Persons, Stolen Vehicles, Property and Firearms, and Restraining Orders.
 Additionally, dispatchers enter stolen and stored vehicles, missing persons, and emergency protective orders into the California Law Enforcement Telecommunications System (CLETS).